8 Best Things to Do at Hawaii Volcanoes National Park

 Kilauea Outlook

 The Kilauea Outlook offers breathtaking views of the caldera, or what is referred to as the lava lake.
 This is where you can see lava activity if Kilauea is currently erupting.
 There are different spots to view the caldera, with each spot offering different photo opportunities.
-You may see the lava at some viewpoints but not others, as each viewpoint gives you a different angle of the caldera.
+You may see the lava from some viewpoints but not others, as each viewpoint gives you a different angle of the caldera.
 The Kilauea Outlook should not be missed, especially if you are visiting in the evening and there is lava activity in the volcano.

 View of lava in the Kilauea crater at night at Hawaii Volcanoes National Park